This is a page where you can find all the tools you need to live a better life through quotes and self-development.

 Hosting (Cloudways) – I have tried all the popular WordPress hosting such as WPengine and Kinsta but nothing beats the classic Cloudways in terms of reliability, affordability, and speed.

 KeyCDN – SEO ranking factors in user experience.
 The faster a website loads the greater the UX.
 That’s why it is crucial that we invest in a good CDN network.
 KeyCDN is the cheapest and MOST reliable of all.

 Perfmatters (Plugin) – An extremely lightweight WordPress plugin created by the Jackson brothers.
 This is the most effective plugin to speed up a WordPress site.
 If you are serious about UX and SEO, Perfmatters is a must-have.

 Novashare (Plugin) – Another plugin by the Jackson brothers.
 This is the most lightweight social-sharing plugin I’ve come across.
 This plugin is optimized for speed and I couldn’t be happier with the results after installing it.
 See the results here.

-Email Capture Forms (Sumo) – I started off with a free plan and slowly work my way up to the paid version.
-Sumo interface is incredibly user-friendly, designs aren’t annoying and more importantly, it converts.
+Email Capture Forms (Sumo) – I started off with a free plan and slowly worked my way up to the paid version.
+Sumo interface is incredibly user-friendly, designs aren’t annoying, and more importantly, it converts.
 I use this software concurrently with ConvertKit to maximize the value I bring to my readers.
-Smush Pro – GQ is heavily reliant on images that is why I decided to invest in Smush Pro for its Lazy-load and Super Smush saving features.
-In layman terms, it means less stress on the actual server and an overall faster loading site. (update 4 April 2020: I’m no longer using Smush Pro on this site)
+Smush Pro – GQ is heavily reliant on images which is why I decided to invest in Smush Pro for its Lazy-load and Super Smush saving features.
+In layman’s terms, it means less stress on the actual server and an overall faster loading site. (update 4 April 2020: I’m no longer using Smush Pro on this site)

 How I Curate Quotes